ShravanChilka/FlashLightApp/README.md

 # FlashLightApp
-This is a sample Android project used to turn the Flash Light ON &amp; OFF Beautiful UI Design
+This is a sample Android project used to turn the Flash Light ON & OFF

+Beautiful UI Design

 ![Screenshot_20220615-024157](https://user-images.githubusercontent.com/107514813/173702391-7cbea3f8-601f-417c-85d8-071b343c8914.png)